sandipanpaul21/Machine-Learning-in-Python-Code/README.md

 ### 05 Feature Engineering
 * Tweaking the features, to increase the efficiency of the Model
 * 3 Major Steps :
-  1.Feature Transformation
+  1. Feature Transformation
+     1. It is a process of creating features based on the original descriptors
+     2. Methods Used: 1.Binning and 2.Encoding
-  2.Feature Scaling
+  2. Feature Scaling
-  3.Feature Construction
+  3. Feature Construction